Frequently asked questions about MAM and app protection

 How do multiple Intune app protection access settings that are configured to the same set of apps and users work on iOS?

-When dealing with different types of settings, an Intune App SDK version requirement would take precedence, then an app version requirement, followed by the iOS operating system version requirement.
+When dealing with different types of settings, an Intune App SDK version requirement would take precedence, then an app version requirement, followed by the iOS/iPadOS operating system version requirement.
 Then, any warnings for all types of settings in the same order are checked.
 We recommend the Intune App SDK version requirement be configured only upon guidance from the Intune product team for essential blocking scenarios.

 - Implement your Intune plan